NRPA Equity in Practice Certificate Program Series

 What’s different about this program, as opposed to other DEI programs?

-Completion of each certificate program will result in a certificate of achievement.
-Those who have successfully completed all three certificate programs will be awarded a NRPA Equity in Practice Digital Badge that can be added to email signatures, resumes, websites, and social media.
+After each completed certificate, learners will receive a certificate of achievement.
+After completing all three levels, learners will earn the NRPA Equity in Practice Digital Badge, which can be proudly displayed on email signatures, resumes, websites, and social media profiles.

 What can I expect my participation in this program to look like?